Skip to main content

 Most people love a fireworks display, but many of our furry friends don’t.
 The loud bangs and crackling sounds can trigger anxiety symptoms in dogs, like pacing, panting, and excessive drooling.

 It’s hard to watch your pup go through this.
-Fortunately, you can take steps to calm their anxiety and give them a sense of peace during a noisy night.
+But, fortunately, you can take steps to calm their anxiety and give them a sense of peace during a noisy night.

-What can I do ahead of holiday fireworks to help calm my anxious dog?
+What can you do ahead of holiday fireworks to help calm your anxious dog?

-The best way to deal with your dog’s noise anxiety is to work with them ahead of a triggering event.
+The best way to deal with your dog’s noise anxiety is to work with them and their veterinarian ahead of a triggering event.
 Below are eight strategies you can try out before the next fireworks display in your area.

 1. Create a safe space